Competitive Auctions with Imperfect Predictions

-Notice that we are allowed to use distinct benchmarks for consistent ratio and robust ratio, which is different from other works on learning-augmented mechanism design.
+Notice that we are allowed to use distinct benchmarks for consistency ratio and robustness ratio, which is different from other works on learning-augmented mechanism design.

-Throughout the paper, we take the strongest optimal revenue benchmark $OPT$ as the benchmark for the consistency ratio.
-It should be pointed out that the $OPT$ benchmark is not considered in the literature of competitive auctions without predictions since there is no mechanism that can achieve a constant or even non-trivial competitive ratio against it \cite{goldberg2001competitive}.
+Throughout the paper, we take the strongest benchmark $OPT(\bv):=\max_{\boldsymbol{x}\in \X}\sum_{i=1}^n x_i \cdot v_i$ as the revenue benchmark for the consistency ratio.
+Here $\boldsymbol{x}$ is the allocation, $\X$ is the feasibility constraint which depends on the concrete auction environment.
+It should be pointed out that the $OPT$ benchmark is not considered in the literature of competitive auctions without predictions since there is no truthful mechanism that can achieve a constant or even non-trivial competitive ratio against it \cite{goldberg2001competitive}.
 Instead, several weaker benchmarks are considered in the competitive analysis, including $\F$, $\Fl$, $\maxV$, and $\EFOt{}$.
 We use these weaker benchmarks as our robustness benchmarks. $\F$ is the largest revenue obtained by setting a fixed price for the service, with existing at least two bidders who can afford the price. $\maxV$ is the largest revenue obtained by a multi-unit Vickrey auction.
 These two benchmarks are mainly studied in digital good auctions.
 The benchmark $\F$ was extended to more complicated settings.
 Actually, there are two different extensions of $\F$ in the limited-supply auctions, namely $\Fl$ and $\EFOt{}$.
 While $\Fl$ is more straightforward, $\EFOt{}$, the optimal revenue obtained by an envy-free allocation, is more generally applicable and economically meaningful. $\EFOt{}$ can be further extended to the general downward-closed permutation environment.

 \paragraph{Upper Bounds} If the prediction is perfect, the problem becomes purely an algorithm design problem rather than a mechanism design problem.
 Thus, it is not difficult to achieve perfect consistency alone.
 The challenging task is to achieve perfect consistency and constant robustness simultaneously.
 The main result of this paper is to achieve this goal for all the auction environments and benchmarks studied before.